Joetsu Aquarium

-Joetsu aquarium (上越市立水族博物館) is a Japanese Public Aquarium owned by Joetsu City and located in Gochi, Joetsu City, Niigata Prefecture, Japan.
+Joetsu Aquarium (上越市立水族博物館) is a Japanese public aquarium owned by Joetsu City, and located in Niigata Prefecture.
 Its origins date back to 1934, but it reopened in June 2018 under the nickname "Umigatari" (うみがたり).
-This is an aquarium dedicated to the Sea of Japan, with the concept of discussing the sea.
+The aquarium is dedicated to the Sea of Japan, with the concept of discussing the sea.

 It is a member of the Japanese Association of Zoos and Aquariums (JAZA), and the aquarium is accredited as a Registered Museum by the Museum Act from Ministry of Education, Culture, Sports, Science and Technology.

 History

 It is located on the coast of the Sea of Japan, near the center of the Naoetsu district of Joetsu City.
-The museum's origins date back to the opening of a private aquarium in 1934, which became a museum in 1953 and was transferred to the municipal government in 1954.
+The museum's origins date back to the opening of a private aquarium in 1934, which became a museum in 1953, and was transferred to the municipal government in 1954.

 First generation

 On July 23, 1933, the Nose Aquarium, the first aquarium in the Joetsu region, was opened by Eirokuro Taki, who ran an inn in Nose Town (present-day Itoigawa), Niigata Prefecture.

 The facility was designed by Hirata Baozei, who was involved in the Yokohama Aquarium, which opened in 1928, and exhibited about 40 species of freshwater and saltwater fish and crustaceans in 14 aquariums.
-However, this facility was destroyed by waves in 1934, the following year, while the aquarium was closed for the winter.
+However, this facility was destroyed by waves in 1934, while the aquarium was closed for the winter.

 On July 21 of the same year, Taki opened the Naoetsu Aquarium in the precincts of Yasaka Shrine in the town of Naoetsu, with a 1-inch (2.54 cm) thick glass aquarium equipped with a circulating filtration system to display local fish species, and a large tank in which giant sea bream and trout were released.

-The museum also received a donation of green turtles captured from a fisheries school, etc. In the second year, the tank was expanded, but Taki decided to close the museum due to lack of cooperation from the town of Naoetsu, and as a result of the survival movement and the attraction of the surrounding community, it was decided to build a new building and move to the area near Gochi Kokubunji in Kasuga Village (later incorporated into Takada City, now Joetsu City) The decision was made.
+The museum also received a donation of green turtles captured from a fisheries school.
+In its second year of operation, the tank was expanded, but Taki decided to close the museum, due to lack of cooperation from the town of Naoetsu, and as a result of the survival movement and the attractions in the surrounding community, it was decided to build a new building and move to the area near Gochi Kokubunji in Kasuga Village (later incorporated into Takada City, now Joetsu City) The decision was made.

-2nd Generation
+Second generation

 On May 6, 1936, the aquarium moved to Kasuga Village and opened as Gochi Aquarium.
-The building was in the style of a small light blue movie theater, and although it was very crowded with school excursion students and group tourists, it seems to have closed in 1943 due to the Pacific War.
+The building was done in the style of a small light blue movie theater, and although it was often very crowded with students on school trips and groups of tourists, it was closed in 1943 due to the Pacific War.